CumulusNetworks/docs/content/cumulus-linux-53/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP.md

 ```

 {{%notice note%}}
 This simulation is running Cumulus Linux 5.2.
-The Cumulus Linux 5.3 simulation will be available soon.
+The Cumulus Linux 5.3 simulation is coming soon.
 {{%/notice%}}

 {{< /tab >}}